-- Someone who would drive to the grocery store a mile down the road.
-Enough said.
+Someone who would drive to the grocery store a mile down the road.

 Now that you have a picture of the “Kati of lifetimes past”, let me let you in on a little secret: The girl I am writing about is someone I don’t even recognize in the mirror anymore.